FortneyMFG/AgOpenGPS-Nexus/docs/development/SRS/01_Project_Charter.md

 Key outcomes this charter commits to delivering:
 - Unified runtimes, packaging, and UI shells for Windows and Linux environments aligned with SRS §11 and §13.
-- Clear architectural seams between Core logic, AgIO hardware services, and Avalonia presentation layers.
+- Clear architectural seams between Core logic, AgIO hardware services, and Avalonia 12 LTS presentation layers.
 - Tooling and documentation that shorten onboarding for new contributors while preserving operator confidence earned through v6 deployments.

 ---